zhihao-lu/teledle/README.md

-# suite
+# teledle

-Telegram bot to help my suitemates track exercises done and also sends out reminders for when exams are ongoing to be quiet.
+Telegram bot version of Wordle.
+You can play unlimited Wordle and also submit words to your friends.